 - Become a Member

-To recognize the humanitarian aspect of physics and physicists.
+This award recognizes the humanitarian aspect of physics and physicists created through public lectures and public media, teaching, research, or science related activities.
 Recognition consists of the Nicholson medal and a certificate which includes the citation for which the recipient has been recognized.
 Up to $1,500 will be available for the recipient's travel expenses to the meeting at which the Medal is presented.
 It will be presented annually.

-The Nicholson Medal for Human Outreach shall be awarded to a physicist who either through teaching, research, or science related activities,
+The Nicholson Medal for Outreach shall be awarded to a physicist who either through public lectures and public media, teaching, research, or science related activities,

 Nominations are active for up three years.